itskaranshah/k8-init/README.md

 **_Control Plane_** manages the worker nodes and the Pods in the cluster\
 **kube-apiserver:** Communication hub for all cluster components, exposes the kubernetes API.\
-**kube-scheduler:** Assign apps to worker node, Auto-detects which pod to assign to which node based on resource requirements.\
+**kube-scheduler:** Assign apps to worker node, Auto-detects which pod should be assigned to which node based on resource requirements.\
 **kube-controller-manager:** Maintains the cluster.
 Handels node failure, replication components, maintain correct number of pods etc.\
 **etcd:** Datastore that stores the cluster configuration.